Indiscreet (1958 film): Production

-No film studio sought the rights to the play Kind Sir, so Norman Krasna's co-producers - Joshua Logan, Mary Martin, and Charles Boyer - agreed to Krasna's offer to buy the rights himself for $10,000.
+No film studio sought the rights to the play Kind Sir, so Norman Krasna's co-producers – Joshua Logan, Mary Martin, and Charles Boyer – agreed to Krasna's offer to buy the rights himself for $10,000.
 Krasna did not tell his fellow producers he had lined up Cary Grant and Ingrid Bergman to star in a film.

 In March 1955 United Artists announced Krasna would direct a film version for that studio.
 It was originally announced that the film would be made with either Marilyn Monroe or Jayne Mansfield, and with Clark Gable as the male star.

-Krasna asked Stanley Donen if he wanted to direct while the latter was making Kiss Them for Me with Grant.
-Donen agreed "but only with Cary".
+Krasna asked Stanley Donen if he wanted to direct while the latter was making Kiss Them for Me (1957) with Grant.
+Donen agreed "but only with Cary."
 Grant agreed but only if his co-star was Ingrid Bergman (the two had last acted together in Notorious [1946]).
-Bergman agreed provided the film could be shot in England, as she had a theatre commitment in Paris.
+Bergman agreed provided the film could be shot in England; she had a theatre commitment in Paris.
 Krasna agreed to make the changes from the play.
 Donen and Grant formed a company together, Grandon Productions, to make the film.
 In September 1957 Bergman announced she and Grant would star in the film for Warners.

 Scenes in the Players' Club were filmed at the Garrick Club in London.
 The club agreed to let them film there but not to use their name.